 For last year’s Friendsgiving vegan Thanksgiving dinner, I made this mimosa with cranberry juice.

-First, put a few whole cranberries into champagne flutes.
+Put a few whole cranberries into champagne flutes

 Fresh or frozen cranberries are fine here.